At Elizabeth House we care about the future

 We helped over 5000 young families

-A close collaboration with the foundation
+A close collaboration with the Foundation

 Elizabeth House works in close collaboration with the Elizabeth House Foundation, a registered charity, founded in 1998 to support the work of Elizabeth House.
 The Elizabeth House Foundation helps some of the most vulnerable families in our community grow stronger.